AppertaFoundation/FOSS-Medical-Web-App/README.md

   ~~~
   `firebase.initializeApp(config); </script>`

-   and paste the object into the dbdetails.ts file after the word `export `  (remember to leave a space between)
+  ...and paste the object into the dbdetails.ts file after the word `export ` in the app project (remember to leave a space between)
+   **This is the file that you deleted a section from a minute ago**

+   **Save the file**

+   ## Try it out
+   In you command line/ terminal
+   - Make sure you're in the project folder
+   -run the following command
 ~~~
    ionic serve
 ~~~